ZeyadArafa/SolveExpression/README.md

-Sure, here's a README with an overview of your project:

----

 # Quadratic Equation Solver

 This repository contains a simple C# application designed to solve quadratic equations.
 The application prompts the user to enter the coefficients of a quadratic equation, calculates the roots, and then displays the results.